Samsung Galaxy XR headset setup

 - To set up your Galaxy XR headset, start by ensuring the battery pack is charged and properly connected.

-- Remove the protective cover and wear the headset, which will automatically turn on.
+- Remove the protective cover, then put on the headset, which will automatically turn on.

 - Follow the on-screen instructions to complete the initial setup, including fit adjustment, language selection, account sign-in, and more.